 Surrender value/Paid-up value | In case of discontinuation of premium after a certain number of years, the plan attains a paid-up value and if the policy is surrendered after that, then a surrender value is payable | No Surrender value or attained paid-up value |

-Both life insurance and term insurance plans have their benefits and relevance.
+When comparing the difference between term insurance and life insurance, both types of plans have their benefits and relevance.
 Term insurance plans are must-have plans for everyone as they provide financial protection against premature death.
-By knowing the difference between term and life insurance plans, one should always choose the right plan for themselves and their loved ones.
+By knowing the difference between term insurance and life insurance plans, one can choose the most suitable plan for themselves and their loved ones.

 Type of Benefit | Term Insurance | Life Insurance |